CuarzoSoftware/XDGKit/doxygen/md/Examples.md

             512,                                        // Desired icon size (unscaled)
             2,                                          // Scale factor
             XDGIcon::PNG | XDGIcon::SVG | XDGIcon::XMP, // File extensions to consider
-            {""}                                        // Theme names to search in order, "" as wildcard for all themes );
+            { "Adwaita", "" }                           // Theme names to search in order, "" as wildcard for all themes );

     // Check if the icon was found